 - A current resume

-- A personal statement that describes how you meet the criteria for the scholarship
+- A personal statement that addresses how you meet the scholarship criteria and lets the Review Committee know more about you and your plans in, and/or after, law school.

 - A copy of your most recent DU transcript - official or unofficial

 - Please note: this free transcript copy is only available for the purpose of applying for Named Scholarships.
-All other unofficial transcripts must be requested through the "Courses" tab in webCentral.
+All other unofficial transcripts must be requested through the "Law Student" tab in PioneerWeb.

 - Some scholarships require additional documents, read the scholarship description to determine if additional documents are necessary.

 - Required additional documents can be submitted online or emailed to [email protected]

 - Scholarships that require that you have "financial need" can only be awarded to students who file a 2019-2020 FAFSA and demonstrate financial need.
 If you haven't already, you should file a FAFSA by September 30th.

 - We are collecting applications for 2 scholarships.
 All scholarships are for the Spring 2020 semester.

 - Most scholarship decisions will be emailed out by the end of the Fall semester.